-A. In order to reduce the amount of mandatory overtime, the department shall establish a seniority system to request and utilize volunteers to perform overtime work from within the appropriate work area(s) and classification(s).
+- A. In order to reduce the amount of mandatory overtime, the department shall establish a seniority system to request and utilize volunteers to perform overtime work from within the appropriate work area(s) and classification(s).
 Through the establishment of a volunteer overtime seniority system, departments will endeavor to reduce the amount of mandatory overtime by distributing overtime among volunteers as permitted by operational needs, security, health, safety, and emergencies.
 Whenever possible, the department will provide employees with prior notice of possible or actual overtime assignments.
-However, the Union recognizes a department's right, within budgetary constraints, to require overtime, or the completion of work in progress by the employee performing the work at the time the determination was made that overtime was necessary or to assign the work to another appropriately classified employee from the volunteer list.
+However, the Union recognizes a department's right, within budgetary constraints, to require overtime, or the completion of work in progress by the employee performing the work at the time the determination was made that overtime was necessary or to assign the work to another appropriately classified employee from the volunteer list. - B. When assigning mandatory overtime by inverse seniority, i.e. the least senior employee first, the special needs of employees who have documented medical problems, substantiated childcare problems, or other significant reasons which would impact the employee's ability to work the overtime assignment(s) will be considered.

-- B. When assigning mandatory overtime by inverse seniority, i.e. the least senior employee first, the special needs of employees who have documented medical problems, substantiated childcare problems, or other significant reasons which would impact on the employee's ability to work the overtime assignment(s) will be considered. - C. The department shall endeavor to refrain from assigning employees mandatory overtime on their regular day off (RDO) or pre-approved time off.
-For the purposes of this section, an employee's RDO begins immediately after the completion of their normal shift before the RDO. - D. No food service employee will be required to work in excess of sixteen (16) hours continuously in a twenty-four (24) hour period, nor shall a food service employee be required to work more than two (2) double shifts within his/her scheduled workweek, unless mutually agreed to. - E. Exceptions to seniority for overtime may be made due to employee attendance restrictions and adverse actions or inmate safety, and/or staff familiarity or training, if such reasons are directly related to the performance of the overtime work.
+- C. The department shall endeavor to refrain from assigning employees mandatory overtime on the employee's regular day off (RDO) or pre-approved time off.
+For the purposes of this section, an employee's RDO begins immediately after the completion of the employee's normal shift before the RDO. - D. No food service employee will be required to work in excess of sixteen (16) hours continuously in a twenty-four (24) hour period, nor shall a food service employee be required to work more than two (2) double shifts within the employee's scheduled workweek, unless mutually agreed to.
+Institutions that have overlapping shifts of 30 minutes (or less) are not exempt from this prohibition and shall not circumvent this protection by deducting the 30 minute (or less) overlap from the total hours. - E. Exceptions to seniority for overtime may be made due to employee attendance restrictions and adverse actions or inmate safety, and/or staff familiarity or training, if such reasons are directly related to the performance of the overtime work.
 Requests for overtime shall not be unreasonably denied and upon request, a denial shall be made in writing. - F. For purposes of this section, departments shall establish a seniority system based on an employee's total seniority in the classification.
 Ties shall be broken first by total state service and then by lot. - G. Upon request of the Union, the parties shall meet at the local level to resolve any concerns, regarding the overtime seniority system for Unit 15 employees at the specific facility, institution, or hospital. - H. The distribution of overtime for Correctional Supervising Cooks in CDCR, adult facilities shall be completed using a voluntary/involuntary system.
-When management determines that overtime is necessary, it shall be offered based on the seniority of the employees available to work (for ties, see section F. of this Article).
+When management determines that overtime is necessary, it shall be offered based on the seniority of the employees available to work (for ties, see Section F. of this Article).
 Seniority is defined in Section F. of this Article.
 Management shall utilize the voluntary system before resorting to the involuntary system.
 In accordance with Section A. of this Article, it may not always be practical, in every instance, to offer overtime to the most senior employee (e.g., operational needs, security, health, safety, and emergencies).
 However, except for the permissions expressed in Section A. of this Article, institutions will endeavor to afford overtime as outlined below in Sections I and J of this Article.

-I. VOLUNTARY SYSTEM
+VOLUNTARY SYSTEM